Earth Talk — new course, group and book

 • A book in ten parts: see part one here which outlines all the contents

-• Seven annual online workshops for training and discussion, and additional networking events
+• Seven fortnightly online workshops for training and discussion, and additional networking events

 I have developed or adapted these activities mainly through Climate Museum UK.
 I founded CMUK in 2019 to focus my practice on engaging people creatively with climate and nature, and to create opportunities for fellow practitioners to develop their public engagement skills.
 I also co-founded Culture Declares Emergency, a movement of individuals and organisations in arts, design and heritage declaring a climate and ecological emergency.
 My background is working in cultural learning, for example, as Education manager at Tate, as Head of Learning at the British Library, and as director of Flow Associates since 2006.